bzhxx/LCD-Game-Shrinker/README.md

 # LCD-Game-Shrinker
-This program permits to shrink MAME high resolution artwork and  graphics for protable device running LCD-Game-Emulator.
+This program permits to shrink MAME high resolution artwork and graphics for portable device running LCD-Game-Emulator.